4d/docs/website/translated_docs/es/Debugging/debugger.md

 You can copy any selected expression from the Source Code Pane to the [Custom Watch Pane](#custom-watch-pane).

 1. In the Source code pane, select the expression to evaluate
-2. Do one of the following:
+2. Haga una de las siguientes cosas:
     * Drag and drop the selected text to the Expression area of the Custom Watch Pane
     * Press **Ctrl+D** (Windows) or **Cmd+D** (macOS)
     * Right-click the selected text **>** **Copy to Expression Pane**